ani778/DOCS-tips/React/Hooks.md

   return <input ref={inputRef} />;
 };
 ```
+## React.createRef()
+`React.createRef()` is a built-in React function primarily used in **class components** to create a mutable reference object.
+It generates an object with a single mutable property called **.current**, which can hold a reference to a DOM node or a mounted component instance.

+`createRef` creates a brand-new reference object on every single render, causing it to **lose its stored value** in function components.

 ## `useContext`
 The `useContext` hook in React allows functional components to read and subscribe to context values from a parent component